 5pm – Rob’s presentation: “From the Beginning”.

-6pm – 7pm – Dinner.
-Local food truck and Wanderlust Brewery.
+6pm – 7pm –Dinner and beer at Wanderlust Brewery.

 7:15pm – Start of exclusive private screening of the 7th edition of the Ledlenser Trails In Motion Film Tour, an annual international film showcase for the community, by the community, bringing a collection of the finest trail and ultra running films to passionate audiences around the world.

 I’ve worked closely with Paragon Athletics over the past few years and can confidently say their dedication to health and wellness has allowed me to return to training and racing after a difficult injury curtailed my season in 2015.
 I’d encourage campers to take advantage of your trip to Flagstaff and extend your stay a day or two to schedule a one-on-one prehab and gait analysis session with Ryan, the co-owner of Paragon Athletics and head trainer.
 Their facility is located 2.9 miles from Embassy Suites.
 The discounted cost for RKUC campers is $200 for a 2-hour session, with other packages available.
 Appointments are available:

 “Prehab is a focus on improving body biomechanics through strength, range of motion and tissue management.
 Prehab begins with identifying any subtle or hidden deficits in movement patterns.
 A targeted prehab program will prevent injury and allow an athlete consistent training, making way for the opportunity to push their limits to realize their athletic potential.
 Prehab is built on the notion that the movement assessments typically used in a physical therapy setting post-injury should be used in a training setting pre-injury.